Yongze-zzz/IncGPonGPU/README.md

 cmake ..
 make
 ```
+## Get Started
+The include/framework/ directory contains the incremental graph computation engine and static graph computation engine.
+The application codes (e.g., PageRank, SSSP, etc.) can be found in the samples/ directory.
+Useful helper files for generating graph data structures ), reading the graph inputs in the correct format ((utils/)are also provided.

 ## Execute Algorithms(for example pagerank)
 Execute the following commands to test the pagerank algorithm of the binary file.You can switch the binary file name to other algorithms like hybrid_sssp, hybrid_bfs,hybrid_cc.